 - 1. Interest or debt owed to any party; - 2.
 Expenditures and provisions for possible future losses or debts; - 3.
-VAT8, profit and import tax as per exemptions provisioned for grantees in the relevant Articles of the Tax Code of Georgia. - 4.
+VAT, profit and import tax as per exemptions provisioned for grantees in the relevant Articles of the Tax Code of Georgia. - 4.
 Items already financed through another framework, program or company/institution (prevention of double financing); - 5.
 Currency exchange losses; fees and penalties; - 6.
 Entertainment and hospitality costs; - 7.
 Relocation or subscription costs; - 8.
-Purchase of land or buildings,
+Purchase of land or buildings or renovation of buildings.

-Apart from the ineligible costs, the Applicants, later identified as Beneficiary(ies) shall not:
+Apart from the ineligible costs, the Applicants, later identified as Beneficiary(ies) shall not Make payments in physical cash and shall only pay for costs incurred for project purposes from the designated bank account.